Help! My Dog Barks & Lunges at Other Dogs!

 What an overly aroused dog looks like – note the stiff body posture

 Many people take their reactive dogs to dog parks or large daycare centers and believe that their dog loves to play and has no problems in these off-leash settings.
 However, when dogs become overly aroused, chemicals (adrenaline and cortisol) are released into their bloodstream.
 Those chemicals were once needed for survival, but now only serve to amp up our dogs.
 Dogs can go from arousal to aggression in an instant.
-Plus the chemicals released stay in a dog’s system for a day or more, making aggression more likely.
+Plus, the chemicals released stay in a dog’s system for a day or more, making aggression more likely.

 This arousal and subsequent release of adrenaline and cortisol is repeated at other times – for example, when your dog barks at the mail carrier or runs the fence with your neighbor’s dog.
 Remember that dogs bark because it works.
 You know that the mail carrier was going to move on anyway, but from your dog’s point of view, the person left because he made a ruckus.
 And your dog’s “fence fighting”?
 Your dog thinks that his running and barking at the fence kept your neighbor’s dog on his own property.
 Plus, it’s fun.

 Try to prevent situations that increase your dog’s arousal level.
 For dogs that bark at everything that moves outside the house, you can buy Decorative Arts window film at Home Depot or Lowe’s that lets you, but not your dog, see out.
-If you know that there are certain times that your dog is aroused – when the postman comes, when the bus drops off kids after school, when your neighbor’s dog goes for his daily walk – give your dog an interactive or chew toy to occupy him and put on music or a white noise machine.
+If you know that there are certain times that your dog is aroused – when the mail carrier comes, when the bus drops off kids after school, when your neighbor’s dog goes for his daily walk – give your dog an interactive or chew toy to occupy him and put on music or a white noise machine.

 Stressors